-Next, you would create a reclassification entry for easy reporting when the eight-week loan period is over.
+Next, you would create a reclassification entry for easy reporting when the 24-week loan period is over.
 To do this, debit a COVID-19 Payroll Expense account credit all the payroll-related expense accounts that would be impacted.

 For example, your entry could look like this:

 3. Recording accrued interest expenses

 For the PPP loan, interest begins to accrue from the date your business receives funds.
 As a reminder, the interest rate is 1%.
 If you receive a PPP loan, loan payments are deferred for six months with interest accruing during the six-month period.

 If you retain employees and maintain salary levels, the Small Business Administration (SBA) will forgive part or all of the principal amount of your loan, plus accrued interest.